omeka/omeka-s-enduser/docs/modules/mapping.md

 * **Draw a polyline**: The square with a diagonal line.
 Create a line with two or more points to indicate a relevant area on the map, such as a street.
 * **Draw a polygon**: The square with a five-sided shape.
 Create a shape with three or more sides to indicate a relevant area on the map, such as a state or province.
 * **Draw a rectangle**: The square with a black square.
 Create a shape with four sides to indicate a relevant area on the map.
-* **Draw a marker**: The square with black bubble marker.
+* **Draw a marker**: The square with a black bubble marker.
 When you click the button your pointer becomes a blue marker.
 Click again on the map to place the marker.
-* **Edit feature**: The square with black box and pencil icon.
+* **Edit feature**: The square with a black box and pencil icon.
 This option is only available after a marker or shape has been added.
 Click the button and a pink box appears around each marker.
 Click a marker to move it.
 Click again to place.
 Use the grey buttons to "Save" or "Cancel".
 * **Delete feature**: The square with a trashcan icon.
 This option is only available after a marker or shape has been added.
 Click the icon to select a marker.
 Click the marker to be removed and it will disappear.
 Use the grey buttons to "Save" or "Cancel" these changes, or to "Clear all" markers currently on the map.
 * **Enter address**: The square with a black magnifying glass icon.
 Click to enter an address in the search bar.
 * **Set the current view as the default view**: The square with a target or crosshair symbol.
 The map may have a default zoom level based on the site settings, or a zoom level containing all existing markers if applicable.
 Click to set the current view as the default view for this item.
 * **Go to the current default view**: The square with a black box around a dot.
 This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.
 * **Clear the default view**: The square with a black "X".
 This option is only available after you have set a default view.
 Click to clear pan and zoom preferences and return to the initial global view.

-### Search for map data
+### How to search for mapping data

-Items with information filled out in their mapping metadata fields (i.e. with markers or shapes on the map) can be searched with fields that the Mapping module adds to the advanced search fields in the admin side of the installation, and the public search pages of each site.
+Items with information filled out in their Mapping metadata fields (i.e. with markers or shapes on the map) can be searched with fields that the Mapping module adds to the advanced search fields.
 The public fields are optional (turned off by default) on [individual sites](../sites/site_settings.md#settings) in their [site settings](#site-wide-settings).

 ![Map-based searching in the admin side.](modulesfiles/Mapping_advSearch.png)

 The "Add geographic location to advanced search" option will add the three fields seen above, allowing users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles).

 The "Search by map marker presence" option provides users with a dropdown with the options of "Has map markers" or "Has no map markers", as seen above.

 ## Geolocate items

-The Mapping module adds metadata fields to each item, most of which cannot be accessed directly like a text field can.
+The Mapping module adds metadata fields to each item, most of which cannot be accessed directly the way a text field can.
 This includes a latitude and longitude pair that creates markers on maps (an item can have more than one marker), or a series of coordinates that define shapes on the map (lines, polygons, and rectangles).
 There are also default display settings for each item's map - minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.

 This information can be set manually using the item's "Mapping" tab, via a visual map interface, or in some cases can be bulk-added to items using [CSV Import](#csv-import-integration).